drtinaz/MQTT-switches/README.md

 ************ PACKAGE UPDATES **********************

-If you chose the manual installation method, you will need to manually download and install any future updates.
+If you choose the manual installation method, updates to this service or venus firmware will require a re-install.
+If you choose the setup helper method, updates to this service or venus firmware will automatically reinstall this service.
-If you chose to use setup helper, any future updates will be automatic as long as 'auto install packages' is selected. sIf you need to change any of the settings, number of devices, or number of switches...rerun the config script.
+If you need to change any of the settings, number of devices, or number of switches...rerun the config script.